chanyoonzhu/leetcode-python/index.md

     - divide and conquer: 241
         - calculation among adjacent items: 312, 1039, 1547, 1000(hard)
             - tip: when bottom-up, use subproblem size as the outer loop
     - game theory: 375.
-Guess Number Higher or Lower II; 486-Predict the Winner;
+Guess Number Higher or Lower II; 486-Predict the Winner|877-Stone Game;
     - string subsequence with min/max cost: 97,516,583,1035,1092,1143,1458
         - edit-distance: 72,583,712,1312,1548-The Most Similar Path in a Graph
     - string/serialized list or set as memoization key: 464-Can I Win; 1048-Longest String Chain